openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

         '...'? expression
         ;

-The *potentiallyNullishExpression* introduces an expression which can be evaluated to a nullish value (``null`` or ``undefined``) if the expression is of the nullish type; it implies that—while skipping the evaluation of any surrounding parts—the entire surrounding expression is immediately evaluated to ``undefined``.
-Otherwise, the evaluation of such expression is guaranteed to be a non-nullish result of the enclosed expression evaluation.
+The *potentiallyNullishExpression* introduces an expression that can be evaluated to a nullish value (``null`` or ``undefined``).
+If the expression is evaluated to a nullish value, then:

+-  The evaluation of the entire surrounding expression is omitted; and
+-  The result of the entire surrounding expression is immediately evaluated to ``undefined``.

+Otherwise, the evaluation of the expression is guaranteed to produce a non-nullish result.

 .. index::
    expression